Electric-Coin-Company/zcash-swift-wallet-sdk/MIGRATING.md

+# Migrating from previous versions to _Unreleased_
+PendingDb is no longer used.
+Wallet developers should take care about deleting the database file since the SDK will no longer require it or any of the information stored.

+Failed transactions will be treated as "Expired-Unmined" instead.
+The SDK won't track failures on its own.
+Wallet developers would have to account for those.

 # Migrating from previous versions to 0.20.0-beta
 The `SDKSynchronizer` no longer uses `NotificationCenter` to send notifications.
 Notifications are replaced with `Combine` publishers.